20 Metacognitive Questions That Will Get Students Thinking

 - What did you learn about yourself as a student today?

-Metacognitive questions to encourage motivation:
+Metacognitive questions for motivation:

 - What is one connection you can make between class today and your life?